Preparing to Teach

 Designing PowerPoint Presentations

-The look and feel of your presentation speaks volumes, and an unpolished or boring PowerPoint can damage students’ perceptions of even the best and most well-articulated content.
+The look and feel of your presentation speak volumes, and an unpolished or boring PowerPoint can damage students’ perceptions of even the best and most well-articulated content.
 Use these tips to improve your presentations.

 #1 Design Your Own Template–or Ask For Help!

 Built-in design layouts in PowerPoint are a dime-a-dozen and your students (and colleagues) have seen them all before.
 Even if your design is simply solid colors with no frills, that’s OK!
 In fact, solid colors can impart a very professional, modern impression.
 Try to use the same layout for all presentations in a single course.
+Free templates are available from Slidesgo and SlidesCarnival.

 #2 Readability Matters